ppnwt/ppnwt/README.md

 <a href="https://medium.com/@newzpanuwat" rel="nofollow" target="_blank">![Medium](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)</a>
 <a href="https://linkedin.com/in/newzpanuwat" target="_blank">![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)</a>

 My primary goal is to apply my technical expertise throughout the full software life cycle to ensure the production and delivery of products and services.
-My experience as a software engineer enhanced my abilities in designing, implementing, testing, and upgrading software.
+My experience with 7 years as a software engineer enhanced my abilities in designing, implementing, testing, and upgrading software.
 One of my objectives is to keep updated with the latest IT trends and technologies.

  ### About me